 And although the people dynamic comes more easily to extroverts, or rather, because the people dynamic comes more easily to extroverts, sometimes it’s good for them to flex their style to become more effective in their role.

 Here are our top 3 tips for managers with a preference for extroversion.
-(We also covered them in this podcast episode).
+Listen here or continue reading below.

 1 - Avoid being imposing or demanding